cncf/toc/tags/README.md

 Scale contributions by the CNCF technical and user community, while retaining integrity and increasing quality in support of our [mission](https://github.com/cncf/foundation/blob/main/charter.md#1-mission-of-the-cloud-native-computing-foundation).

+A CNCF TAG will oversee and coordinate the interests pertaining to a logical area of needs of end users and/or projects.
+Examples of such areas include security, testing, observability, storage, networking, etc.  The area overseen by a TAG is typically met by a set of CNCF projects, and may also represent a cross-cutting feature group shared by several projects (like security and observability).
+TAG’s are:

+* long lived groups that report to the Technical Oversight Committee
+* led primarily by recognised experts in the relevant field(s), supported by other contributors

+CNCF TAGs are modelled on Kubernetes SIGs.
+Differences are intended to be minimal to avoid confusion - unavoidable differences are described [here](https://docs.google.com/document/d/1oSGhx5Hw7Hs_qawYB46BvRSPh0ZvFoxvHx-NWaf5Nsc/edit?usp=sharing).

 ## Specific Objectives

 * Strengthen the project ecosystem to meet the needs of end users and project contributors.